-This enables a number of features, including showing appropriate shipping methods and making sure we return correctly translated text and units of measurement for your store.
+Syncing this data enables a number of useful features, including showing appropriate shipping methods and making sure we return correctly translated text and units of measurement for your store.

 We also collect information about what happens when you use our services (e.g., page views, button clicks, etc.) along with information that web browsers, mobile devices, and servers typically make available, such as the browser type and operating system.
-We use this information to, for example, provide our services to you, as well as get insights on how people use our services and how we can make our services better.
+We use this information to, for example, provide our services to you, as well as gain insights on how people use our services and how we can improve those services.

-If you’d like to read in more detail about what we sync, why, and what we do with it, please refer to the additional resources:
+If you’d like to read in more detail about what we sync, why, and what we do with it, please refer to these additional resources: